 But, that’s by no means everything.

-An incredibly important cornerstone of healthy nutrition and weight loss
+An important cornerstone of healthy nutrition and weight loss

-I have already written about high-fiber foods in many of my blog posts focusing on clean eating and weight management.
-In my article “3 simple steps to eat more whole grains” for example, I have found that a fiber rich diet can be helpful with weight loss by reducing the chance of overeating.
+I have already written about fibrous foods in many of my blog posts focusing on clean eating, healthy habits and weight loss.
+A typical example is my article “3 simple steps to eat more whole grains“.
+I have found that a fiber rich diet can be helpful with losing weight by reducing the chance of overeating.

 But, what are dietary fibers?
 What are the different types and what health benefits do they provide?
 Hint: There are more than you might expect.
-How much of this precious roughage should you eat per day to foster good gut bacteria?
+How much of this precious nutrient should you eat per day to support your digestive system and foster good gut bacteria?

 In this blog post, I’ll dig deeper into this important topic.
-With the help of various food charts I’ll clarify which groceries are packed with roughage.
+With the help of various food charts you can easily see which groceries you should focus.

 What is fiber?